Documentation

 settings are preserved for the next time /setup is run.

 Resend an existing confession by its id.
-This is useful for times
+This is useful when a confession

-when a confession message has been accidentally deleted.
-Note that the current channel settings
+message was accidentally deleted.
+The current channel settings still apply.